 How is this different from Nia?
 Five Rhythms?
 Shake Your Soul?
 JourneyDance?
 Soul Motion, etc?

 All of these dance practices could be categorized as Conscious Dance.
 They have in common a desire to connect the dancer to him or herself through movement.
 Each one does this in a different way.
 Let Your Yoga Dance® uses the ancient yogic map of the chakras as its foundation.
-The arc of a LYYD® class moves us through various qualities of movement associated with the elements, so we move with earth, water, fire, air, sound, light and ether, dancing to experience those qualities in us.
+The arc of an LYYD® class moves us through various qualities of movement associated with the elements, so we move with earth, water, fire, air, sound, light, and ether, dancing to experience those qualities in us.

 What do I wear?

 Light, comfortable clothing that allows you to move freely.
 Layers are recommended.
 Many people enjoy dancing barefoot, but some prefer – or require – more foot, ankle or knee support.
 If that’s the case, consider the Bloch Boost Dance Sneaker, Bloch Pro Elastic Ballet Slipper, Capezio Show Stopper Jazz Dance Shoe, ToeSox Releve Half Toe Grip, or something similar.
 All are available at Amazon or dance suppliers.
-You may also find that a simple pair of lightweight sneakers works well.
+You may also find that a simple pair of lightweight sneakers work well.

 Can I continue to work while I’m in the training?